 Early Detection is Critical

-Take note of suspicious areas – and why they are suspicious – so you can notify your dermatologist and inspect these areas closely during your next self-exam.
+Take note of suspicious moles – and why they are suspicious – so you can notify your dermatologist and inspect these areas closely during your next self-exam.
 It’s better to be overcautious.

 As helpful as the ABCDEs of Melanoma can be during self-exams, it’s important to see a dermatologist even if you don’t notice anything irregular.
 A dermatologist sees skin lesions every day and knows what good spots and bad spots look like.